Abubokkor98/dream11-bpl-hub/README.md

 - Show all players in a card layout (3 columns recommended ) with the player's details ----done
 - Show Players name, country, image, role, batting/bowling type, and bidding price. ---done
-- Their will be a  "Choose Player" button on each card. on Clicking it following will happen.
+- Their will be a  "Choose Player" button on each card. on Clicking it following will happen. ----done

 ### Choose Player Functionality

-- on Click "Choose Player" button ,  check if user have available coin or not.
+- on Click "Choose Player" button ,  check if user have available coin or not. ----done
-- show an alert if user dont have available coin.
+- show an alert if user dont have available coin.  ----done
-- Otherwise, add the player to the selected players list.
+- Otherwise, add the player to the selected players list. ----done

 ### Selected Players

-- Display selected players' details in a card with one-column layout
+- Display selected players' details in a card with one-column layout ----done
-- Each card will have player image , name ,  player role, price.
+- Each card will have player image , name ,  player role, price. ----done
-- a remove button for each player.
+- a remove button for each player. ----done

 ### Newsletter Section